insilichem/esigen/docs/templates.md

 # Templating in ESIgen

+## Builtin templates

+Some [templates are included with ESIgen](https://github.com/insilichem/esigen/tree/master/esigen/templates/reports) for your convenience:

+- `default.md`.
+Uses an interactive 3D viewer in the web interface and static images on the command line.
+A table of magnitudes is provided, together with the coordinates and, if available, first 10 frequencies.
+- `TD.md`.
+Same as default, but listing the excitation energies of TD calculations.
+- `simple.md`.
+Dummy example to help illustrate easy templating.

+However, you might want to modify them or create your own from scratch.
+Keep reading for further details.

 ## Syntax

 ESIgen templates are written using [**Markdown**](https://daringfireball.net/projects/markdown/syntax) (a subset of HTML designed to be highly readable) syntax on top of the wonderful [**Jinja2**](http://jinja.pocoo.org/) engine, which allows easy keyword replacing.
 For example: